 Some brands are described as “reassuringly expensive”.
 We don’t want to be seen as expensive, simply as good value for money.
 At the same time, we won’t drive down our prices in order to beat the competition, as this would undervalue ourselves as professionals who need to make a living (just like you).

 In Norwegian, the word for copy-editing is språkvask, the literal translation of which is “language wash” (thanks to my friend Simone for this gem).
 Just as with the wide variety of programmes on a washing machine, different documents need significantly different cleansing processes.
 For the “slightly soiled” a quick wash might be in order, with other documents needing the longest hottest wash available, to scrub away the stubborn stains.
 Therefore, we charge for our work by the hour rather than by the number of words, as this is fairer to you the client, and to us.
-Our hourly rate starts at £25, which is just above the minimum rate recommended by the UK’s National Union of Journalists.
+Our hourly rate starts at £28, which is the minimum rate recommended by the UK’s National Union of Journalists (July 2020).

 If cost is an important consideration for you, we are happy to work on a section of your document for free and then give you an estimate for the whole document/publication.
 And you are, of course, free to decide not to proceed when you receive the initial estimate, or to consult your pillow (as they say in Spanish) for a night or two, or three.
 If later it seems that the estimate was off target, because the section we chose was considerably cleaner than the rest, we will raise this with you as soon as we notice.